What is a deed?

 The consideration clause in a wraparound deed reads something like this: “Ten dollars ($10.00) and other valuable consideration, including execution of a note (the “Wraparound Note”) of even date in the principal amount of $____, executed by Grantee, and payable to the order of Grantor.
 The Wraparound Note is secured by a vendor’s lien retained in this General Warranty Deed and by a Wraparound Deed of Trust of even date from Grantee to ____, Trustee.”

 Lots of details need to be addressed, so a wraparound agreement should accompany the warranty deed and other wrap documents.
-Wraps are complex transactions that should be undertaken only with the guidance of an attorney knowledgeable in this area.
+Unlike the deed, the wraparound agreement is not recorded, so deal points that are confidential can be discussed there.

 Trustee’s Deed or Foreclosure Deed